Contents

 Orsay Museum paintings

-Impressionism Paintings
+Impressionism paintings

 The Orsay paintings are a celebration of Impressionist, Post-Impressionist, and other 19th-century art.
 All the greatest names of the Impressionist movement find representation at the Orsay Museum.
 Impressionism paintings portray the impression of what the eye sees or witnesses at that moment.
 Impressionist artists tend to choose landscapes or urban life scenes as their subjects.